Staff

 “Prevention is so much more efficient than intervention, and has considerably greater returns.”

 Marion has served the early childhood community in Colorado for over 20 years, working in a leadership position at Parent Possible since 2012.
 As Deputy Director she is primarily responsible for overseeing program operation, compliance and evaluation, and contributing to the overall development and strategic initiatives for Colorado’s HIPPY and PAT programs.
-Prior to joining Parent Possible, Marion was Director of Operations at Bright By Three (formerly Colorado Bright Beginnings), where she spent ten years advancing the quality and effectiveness of home visitation programs.
+Prior to joining Parent Possible, Marion was Director of Operations at Bright By Text (formerly Colorado Bright Beginnings), where she spent ten years advancing the quality and effectiveness of home visitation programs.
 Before moving into parent engagement, Marion worked for the Colorado Department of Corrections, Gemini Shelter, and HEAR NOW.
 She earned her B.S. in Psychology from the University of Colorado Boulder, and an A.S. in American Sign Language Interpretation.

 marion@parentpossible.org